bgoonz/Javascript-Practice/README.md

 - **Global Scope** refers to variables that are accessible to every part of the program.
 - **Block Scope** refers to variables that are accessible only within the block they are defined.
 - **Local Scope** refers to variables that are declared within a function.

+**Shadowing** _when a variable is declared in a local scope that has the same name as a variable in the global scope_

+- when a variable is shadowed, the local variable takes precedence over the global variable